learning-zone/java-basics/README.md

 `Generics` allows type (Integer, String, … etc and user defined types) to be a parameter to methods, classes and interfaces.
 For example, classes like HashSet, ArrayList, HashMap, etc use generics very well.

 **Advantages**
 * **Type-safety**: We can hold only a single type of objects in generics.
-It doesn't allow to store other objects.
+It doesn\'t allow to store other objects.
 * **Type Casting**: There is no need to typecast the object.
 * **Compile-Time Checking**: It is checked at compile time so problem will not occur at runtime.